Email Validation Testing: Test 9 Different Types of Emails

 • Confirmation details:

-• Order number/booking number should be correct and match the number displayed in application UI.
+• The order number/booking number should be correct and match the number displayed in the application UI.
 As it is the identifier to track the orders/bookings, it should be unique (to be validated in backend – DB) throughout the application.
 No orders/booking should share the same identifier.

 • Links:

-• A link in the email should take a user to the order’s details page in application UI.
-There should be exact match between information in Email and application UI
+• The link in the email should take the user to the order details page in the application UI.
+There should be an exact match between the information in the email and the application UI.

 Confirmation Email